artw/getcert/README.md

 # getcert

-A simple utility based on magnuswatn's _certsrv_ python library to generate a key and sign it using Microsoft Certification Authority web service.
+A simple utility based on magnuswatn's _certsrv_ python library to generate a key and sign it using Microsoft Certification Authority web service

 - generates a key
 - makes a CSR and signs it using the above key